 As you meet with customers, time and again they will use logic to talk themselves out of a purchase.
 They will create any and all reasons to not purchase something.
 It’s important you overcome this reasoning before the customer brings it up.
 Show them value and turn their pain point into an opportunity if they purchase your product or service during the sales process.
 Mention a barrier in your conversation and then an example of how this product or service already overcomes and addresses that barrier.

 In the book, Contagious: Way Things Catch On, author Jonah Berger suggests applying the “Rule of 100” when applying discounts to a product or service.
 In summary, anything you sell UNDER $100 offer as a percentage off and anything OVER $100 with the actual total number off.
 Although this seems trivial, in reality, your customer will see these numbers as higher values and will be more likely to purchase the product as it feels like a deal.

 Keep prices simple

 No matter what you decide to do as a business, keep your pricing simple and intuitive.
 Certainly, you need to account for all your costs in your final price, but you don’t need to share the pricing breakdown with a customer before they ask.
 Also, there is no reason to offer a bunch of situational discounts.
 Keep your pricing simple and understandable so that it urges people to buy rather than feel like they are being nickel and dimed.

 These are just some of the best tactics that we and a lot of our clients have used.
+For more on pricing structures, check out this great resource from our friends at conjoint.ly.
 If you have other pricing advice that has worked well for you and your business, we’d love to hear about it!
-Please let us know so we can expand our knowledge!
+Please let us know so we can expand our knowledge.
 Also, if you want some help building out your pricing structures, reach out to us as well.
 We are always ready to help.
+Give us a shout.